Lithou/Sandbox/Image Flags (Extended Documentation).md

 2. Embed an image like normal
 3. add a pipe "|" character to the end of the embedded image filename
 4. Add a "core" flag
-5. Add any modifier flags to change the baviour of that core element.
+5. Add any modifier flags to change the behaviour of that core element.

 *Note: Core flags start with a "+" and Modifier flags start with a "-"*